-Warning: You are about to come across some of the craziest and coolest hotels in Tokyo.
-Expect things like dinosaurs, a lot of Helly Kitty and the hotel of the future too!
+Warning: You are about to come across some of the coolest hotels in Tokyo.
+Expect things like dinosaur staff, Helly Kitty rooms & futuristic capsule hotels!

 When it comes to a country like Japan, a county that embraces the crazy and quirky, you just know the coolest hotels in Tokyo are going to be out there.
 Like really out there.
-Well, they’re unlike any others I’ve seen around the world.
+I’m not going to lie, some of these unique hotels in Tokyo are the strangest I’ve ever come across around the world!

 When I visited Tokyo I stayed in the Hotel Gracery Shinjuku.
-Sounds like a normal hotel, right?
+I mean, it sounds like a normal hotel, right?
 Wrong.

-This place is otherwise known as the Godzilla Hotel with a giant Godzilla statue half-way up the building.
+This place is otherwise known as the Godzilla Hotel with a giant Godzilla statue hanging off the side building.
+It even roars and spits fire every hour.
 It’s very cool and very Japanese.

 That’s what I love about Tokyo.
 Always expect the unexpected and nothing is too weird here.
 It’s weird, but it’s not too weird (if that makes sense).

-With that in mind, these are some of the craziest and coolest hotels in Tokyo.
-Stay in one of these on your visit to Tokyo and you’re guaranteed a good time!
+With that in mind, I’ve rounded up some of the most unique places to stay in Tokyo.
+I really want you guys to have an amazing time travelling around this city.
+Stay in one of these on your visit and you’re guaranteed a good time!

 These aren’t just any old robots though.
 One is a woman and the other two are velociraptors (yes, you read that right).
 Robotic dinosaurs check you into the hotel.
 They even robotically deliver luggage to your rooms courtesy of an automated trolley.
 I bet you didn’t think you’d do that on your holiday to Japan!